rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 ><CITE>Leo Belgicus</CITE>
 >(*Source of information reads*: LE O BELGICV S)

-<a name="0.4.42.2">0.4.42.2</a> If a word is divided between the end of one line and the beginning of the next, transcribe it as a single word, ignoring the line-break.
+<a name="0.4.42.2">0.4.42.2</a> If a word is divided between the end of one line and the beginning of the next, transcribe it as a single word, ignoring the line break.

 >Example:
 ><CITE>De laudibus urbis Etruriae et Italiae</CITE>